Frequently Asked Questions: Prenatal

 There are two types of car seats for newborns: infant-only and convertible.

-Convertible seats can be used in the rear-facing position for newborns and infants until they are 1 year old and weigh 20 pounds (or more with some models).
-The seats can then be used in the front-facing position for toddlers who are at least 1 year old and weigh between 20 and 40 pounds.
+Convertible seats can be used in the rear-facing position for newborns and infants until they are 2 years old or reach the rear-facing height and weight limit for the seat.
+Many seats have higher rear-facing weight (up to 40-50 pounds) and height limits than infant-only seats, which make them ideal for bigger babies.
 These seats are bigger and heavier than infant-only seats and some don't fit newborns as well as infant-only seats do.

-Babies must remain rear-facing until they are 1 year old and weigh 20 pounds.
-A convertible seat must be used for a baby younger than one year old who weighs more than 20 pounds.
+Babies must remain rear-facing until they are 2 year old or reach the maximum height and weigh limit for the seat.
+A convertible seat must be used for a baby younger than one year old who has outgrown the rear-facing seat.